Heed the signs of kidney cancer

 Imaging tests for screening

-Dr Ho advised that people go for screening tests, as kidney cancer is usually detected through imaging tests such as computed tomography scan and magnetic resonance imaging.
+Dr Ho advised that people go for screening tests, as kidney cancer is usually detected through imaging tests such as computed tomography (CT) scan and magnetic resonance imaging (MRI).
 Screening is especially vital for smokers, as cigarette smoking doubles the risk of kidney cancer.
 Dialysis patients with multiple kidney cysts are also at a higher risk, said Dr Ho.

 Term of Use / Disclaimer